Skip to main content

 Building & Testing

 Your app runs automatically after each successful build.
-You’ll see it in the iOS Simulator on the right side of the screen.To manually trigger: press the Run App button or use the keyboard shortcut.
+It appears in the embedded simulator on the right side of the Build tab.Mac apps run natively in their own window.

 In the Simulator menu: Device → Erase All Content and SettingsThis resets the Simulator to factory state, clearing all app data and permissions.